epi-interactive/Dynamic_PDF_Generator/README.md

 This app demonstrates how to generate a PDF report directly from Shiny reactive outputs.
 The parameters of the plotly chart in the PDF file will be the same as the user inputs.

-You can try out the app [here](https://shiny.epi-interactive.com/apps/dynamic_pdf_generator/)
+You can try out the app [here](https://shiny.epi-interactive.com/apps/dynamic_pdf_generator/):

 <kbd>![alt text](dynamic_pdf_generator.PNG)</kbd>

 ## How it works
-Wrap your reactive chart(table...) to a function with user inputs as parameters:
+Wrap your reactive chart(table...) in a function with user inputs as parameters:

 ``` r
 plot_function <- function(n, mean) {